A fast convergence theorem for nearly multiplicative connections on proper Lie groupoids: Basic recursive estimates

-To finish the proof of the lemma, we will show that the inequality \eqref{eqn:12B.12.12a} holds for every index \(i\) between zero and \(n\) by reasoning inductively on \(n\).
-By hypothesis, the claim is true when \(n=0\).
-Assume that the claim holds for a certain value of \(n\geqq0\),~\(\leqq l-1\).
-Then, by the above, \(b_n/(1-c_n)\leqq\sqrt3b_0\), whence, by \eqref{eqn:12B.12.11}, \end{proof}
+To finish the proof of the lemma, we are going to show that the inequality \eqref{eqn:12B.12.12a} holds for every integer \(i\) between zero and \(n\) by reasoning inductively on \(n\).
+Our claim is valid by hypothesis for \(n=0\).
+Assume that the claim holds for a certain value~\(\geq0\mathord,\leq l-1\) of \(n\).
+Then, by the above, \(b_n/(1-c_n)\leq\sqrt 3b_0\), whence by \eqref{eqn:12B.12.11}